jonlpersson/ed-latimore/site/_posts/2021-10-05-why-you-keep-relapsing.md

 ---
 I'll let you in on a secret.
 Two in fact.

-The first is, most "recovering" addicts are not recovering.
+The first is that most "recovering" addicts are not recovering.

 They either haven't removed all *temptation* or they continue to make *excuses* to relapse.
 There is a lack of relapse prevention in their recovery process.

 Maybe this sounds like your situation.
 Clean for a number of days or maybe even hours and then relapse.
-You lose motivation to detox and feel embarrassed from your lack of self control… Which only contributes to the spiral of the relapse.
+You lose motivation to detox and feel embarrassed from your lack of self-control… Which only contributes to the spiral of the relapse.
 Worse, it seems no one understands your situation or you've kept your drug addiction hidden.

 But I get it.
-I know first hand that fighting an addiction is hard.
+I know firsthand that fighting an addiction is hard.
 I had a drinking and porn problem for several years and I knew two years before my last drink that I needed to make a change.

 Those two years were filled with crippling hangovers and pissing off loved ones and friends.
-I had to hit rock bottom before I could find freedom over my addictions.
+I had to hit rock bottom before I could find freedom from my addictions.

 I call this rock bottom, my breaking point.
 The moment I had the courage to quit for good.
 The moment I decided to not continue my previous half-assed attempt at addiction recovery.

 You keep relapsing because you haven't hit your breaking point yet.
-The desire to watch porn, get drunk, smoke tobacco, play video games outweighs the imagined future of being clean, sober and having freedom from the slavery to your drug of choice.
+The desire to watch porn, get drunk, smoke tobacco, and play video games outweighs the imagined future of being clean, sober, and having freedom from the slavery to your drug of choice.

 Although sometimes this is not enough.
 You’ve probably hit rock bottom before, sworn you’ll never relapse again and then the next week given in to the temptation.
-Furthermore, there are four common reasons as to why an addict chooses to relapse and if you haven’t dealt with these reasons yet, the cycle will continue and you’ll keep making excuses to relapse.
+Furthermore, there are four common reasons why an addict chooses to relapse and if you haven’t dealt with these reasons yet, the cycle will continue and you’ll keep making excuses to relapse.

 ## 1\.
 You're unable (or can't be bothered) to delay gratification